Saivam

-Saivam is a 2014 Indian Tamil-language drama film written, directed and produced by Vijay.
+Saivam is a 2014 Indian Tamil-language comedy drama film written, directed and produced by Vijay.
 The film features Nassar in the lead role and child actress Sara Arjun plays another pivotal role.
-The film's cinematography was handled by Nirav Shah and music composed by G. V. Prakash Kumar.
-The film was released on 27 June 2014 to positive reviews.
-The film was remade in Telugu as Dagudumootha Dandakor (2015), with Sara Arjun reprising her role.
+The cinematography was handled by Nirav Shah and music composed by G. V. Prakash Kumar.

+Saivam was released on 27 June 2014.
+It won two National Film Awards, two Filmfare Awards South and one Tamil Nadu State Film Award.
+The film was remade in Telugu as Dagudumootha Dandakor (2015), with Arjun reprising her role.

 Plot

-Kathiresan Nadar is the head of a large family which consists of three sons and a daughter and their respective families.
+Kathiresan Chettiyar is the head of a large family which consists of three sons and a daughter and their respective families.
 The families get together at the house for vacation.
 When the entire family goes to their temple on a given day, certain ill-fated events occur.
 The family believes that it is because it had forgotten to perform a ritual sacrifice which involves the slaughter of a rooster.
-This thought is fueled all the more by each family member blaming this to be the cause for all their problems both at home and at work.
+This thought is fuelled all the more by each family member blaming this to be the cause for all their problems both at home and at work.
 Kathiresan decides to sacrifice Paappa, their pet rooster, in the upcoming festival, and the family is assured that all their problems will disappear eventually after the ritual.
 Then, suddenly, Paappa goes missing.

 The members of the family are shocked at Paappa's disappearance and begin searching for it.
 It is revealed out that Kathiresan's granddaughter Tamizhselvi hid Paappa in the attic in order to save it from getting slaughtered, as she loves Paappa so much that she cannot stand to see it die.
 The rest of the story revolves around Tamizhselvi's attempts to save Paappa from being slaughtered and the family's attempts to find the rooster and performing the ritual.

 Ultimately she convinces everyone not to kill Paappa, as God if he care for one species should care for others too.

-In the end, everyone realises the truth and turn vegetarian indicating that they wouldn't harm any species.
+In the mid-credit scene, everyone realises the truth and turn vegetarian indicating that they wouldn't harm any species.